Sparse Functional Boxplots for Multivariate Curves: Applications

 \subsection{Univariate Case: CD4 Cell Counts Data}

 The human immune deficiency virus (HIV) harms the body by attacking an immune cell called the CD4 cell and, thus, making the body more vulnerable to other illness-causing germs.
-Because of this, CD4 cell count per milliliter of blood (\citeauthor{taylor1989cd4} \citeyear{taylor1989cd4}) can be used to track the progression of HIV.
-A person with untreated HIV will experience a series of stages: acute HIV infection (2-6 weeks), stage one (1-5 years), stage two (6-9 years), stage three (9-11 years), which is also called the acquired immunodeficiency syndrome (AIDS), and stage four (11-12 years).
-In the acute HIV infection, the CD4 cell counts go down from 1200 to 900; in stage one, the CD4 cell counts drop slowly from 900 to 500; during stage two, it may go down from 500 to 350 (\citeauthor{hivg} \citeyear{hivg}).
-This CD4 cell counts data (available in the \textit{refund} package in R) was analysed by \citeauthor{goldsmith2013corrected} (\citeyear{goldsmith2013corrected}) to construct the corrected confidence interval for sparse functional data.
+Hence, CD4 cell count per milliliter of blood (\citeauthor{taylor1989cd4} \citeyear{taylor1989cd4}) can be used to track the progression of HIV.
+A person with untreated HIV will experience a series of stages: acute HIV infection (2-6 weeks), stage one (1-5 years), stage two (6-9 years), stage three (9-11 years), which is advanced HIV disease, and stage four (11-12 years), which is called the acquired immunodeficiency syndrome (AIDS).
+In the acute HIV infection and in stage one, the CD4 cell count drops slowly and is usually above 500; during stage two, it ranges between 350 and 499.
+In the stage three, the CD4 count is 200 to 349, whereas in the stage four the CD4 count is less than 200 (\citeauthor{hivg} \citeyear{hivg}).
+These CD4 cell counts data are available in the \textit{refund} package (\citeauthor{crainiceanu2010bayesian} \citeyear{crainiceanu2010bayesian}) in R and were analysed by \citeauthor{goldsmith2013corrected} (\citeyear{goldsmith2013corrected}) to construct the bootstrap improved confidence bands for sparse functional data.
 It includes observed CD4 cell counts for 366 infected individuals from $-18$ to $42$ months (Figure \ref{cd4}), where 0 represents seroconversion, the moment when the antibody becomes detectable in the blood.
 The observation period in this data set includes acute HIV infection and stage one, or stage two for some patients who are in worse situations.